dmswl0707/ResNet_Pytorch/README.md

 # ResNet_Pytorch

-Pytorch model for ResNet.
+Pytorch model for ResNet50.
 It is trained with CIFAR10 data.

+It contain Colab codes. you can download .py files in Colab.

 ## Network description 👇🏻👇🏻